-Figure 10-1 Across site disaster recovery of the managed LPAR using VCS in the management LPARs
+Figure 10-1 Across site disaster recovery of the managed LPAR using VCS in the management LPARs root-vg vcs

 To configure LPAR for disaster recovery, you need to configure VCS on both the sites in the management LPARs with the GCO option.
 See the Cluster Server Administrator's Guide for more information about the global clusters.